sparkfun/phant-docs/about.md

 Phant is short for *elephant*.
-Elephants are known for their remarkable recall ability, so it seemed appropriate to name a data logging project in honor of a animal that [never forgets](http://www.scientificamerican.com/article/elephants-never-forget/).
+Elephants are known for their remarkable recall ability, so it seemed appropriate to name a data logging project in honor of an animal that [never forgets](http://www.scientificamerican.com/article/elephants-never-forget/).

 <div style="text-align: center;">
   <img src="/img/ryansalge_phant.jpg" width="400px">